 According to On, it exists to help improve the fit and also to support your foot’s natural motion in the areas where it flexes, but personally I haven’t really noticed this and prefer On’s standard lacing system.

 The Double Layered Helion Midsole and the On Speedboard

-On’s Speedboard combined with this midsole make the Cloudstratus a very cushioned shoe that will inevitably allow you to run faster than you may be used to.
+On’s Speedboard combined with this midsole make the Cloudstratus a very cushioned shoe with a responsiveness that you may not expect from such a comfortable shoe.

 Cloudstratus weight and drop

 As mentioned earlier, the On Cloudstratus weighs 11.1oz (or 315g) due to the dual layer cushioned midsole.

 There’s a drop of 9mm from heel to toe which is 1mm higher than the previous model, it has the same ride feel, however.

 I really like the ride of the Cloudstratus with this level of drop but I think it could be improved a bit if On could shave just a little bit of weight off the running shoe.